zozzlethena/docs/pages/security.md

 Velodrome went through a security audit and a peer review as part of the Code4rena bug bouncy contest.
 Finally, a full MythX deep scan on Velodrome contracts found just a handful of false-positive, low-severity issues reported.
+!

 <Callout emoji="⚠️">
 Velocimeter has NOT gone through any form of audit or code review but rather adopts the following from the Velodrome security procedures.
-None of the code was changed other than the naming of a few contracts.
-ALL the following, applies directly only to the Velodrome contracts.

- Users of Velocimeter should take note of this, and accept this risk if they wish to interact with the Velocimeter contracts.
+The following point of code was changed.

+ - **Removal of Internal Fees** Because the fees are now directed as external bribes, the need for many contracts became redundant, ie pairFees.sol, internalBribe.sol
 </Callout>

 ### VELODROME Security Procedures